 In 2017, there are an estimated 250 thousand people that will receive a diagnosis of breast cancer, both men and women.
 Though women are more likely to develop breast cancer than men (roughly 100 times more likely), both genders are affected by this disease, and nearly 41 thousand people are estimated to die from it this year.
-Breast cancer, as it relates to an occupational illness covered under the congressional acts of EEOIPCA and RECA, is covered by our organization, United Energy Workers Healthcare.
+Breast cancer, as it relates to an occupational illness covered under the congressional acts of EEOIPCA and RECA, is covered by our organization, United Energy Workers Healthcare and Four Corners Health Care.
 We offer free home health services to DOE employees or DOE subcontractors that have developed breast cancer due to their job.

 A breast cancer diagnosis can be a scary thing, but understanding what breast cancer is and how it develops can help those going through it develop a better sense of what their diagnosis means and how they can fight it.
 There are 3.1 million breast cancer survivors in the United States, which means, even if breast cancer developed due to employment, the chances of survival are relatively high (as long as other steps are in place).
 Continue reading to find out more about breast cancer and its effects on the body.